ioccc-src/winner/2000/thadgavin/README.md

 ## Original code:

-WARNING: if you are sensitive to rapid movement or if you want to see better what is going on then please use the alternate code as described above.
+**WARNING**: if you are sensitive to rapid movement or if you want to see better what is going on then please use the [Alternate code](#to-build) as described above.
 If you wish to see the original entry see below.

-NOTE: in curses mode you might want to type `reset` after execution of this program if your terminal is messed up after exiting the program (send intr, typically ctrl-c) as the program does not call `endwin()`.
+**NOTE**: in curses mode you might want to type `reset` after execution of this program if your terminal is messed up after exiting the program (send intr, typically ctrl-c) as the program does not call `endwin()`.
 Using `reset` will clear the screen.
-The alternate code, as noted above, allows one to quit early so this is not a problem there.
+The [Alternate code](#to-build), as noted above, allows one to quit early so this is not a problem there.